-Dr. Klotz is a lecturer at UNC Charlotte, and primarily teaches LBST courses.
+Dr. Kelsey Klotz is a lecturer in UNC Charlotte's Department of Music and primarily teaches LBST 1103, Arts in Society: Music.
 Previously, she served as a postdoctoral fellow at Emory University with the Fox Center for Humanistic Inquiry.
 Dr. Klotz graduated with a Ph.D. in Musicology and a graduate certificate in American Culture Studies from Washington University in St. Louis in 2016, where she also earned a Teaching Citation.
-Dr. Klotz received the Bachelor of Arts degree in Music, with a piano concentration, from Truman State University.
+Dr. Klotz received a Bachelor of Arts degree in Music, with a piano concentration, from Truman State University.

 In 2016, Dr. Klotz was the recipient of Washington University's Dean's Award for Teaching Excellence.
 As an educator, Dr. Klotz teaches critical listening as a method for musical analysis and encountering perspectives different from one's own.
-Past courses she has taught include the following: "Hearing Race in 1950s American Musical Culture," "History of Jazz," "World Musics" and "From the Sorrow Songs to Black Lives Matter: Music and Black Political Protest."
+Past courses she has taught include "Hearing Race in 1950s American Musical Culture," "History of Jazz," "World Musics," and "From the Sorrow Songs to Black Lives Matter: Music and Black Political Protest."